 In 1971 - one year after going blind - Gordon and his wife Lulie, along with others, created the Foundation Fighting Blindness (FFB).
 At the time, science offered little hope.
 So Gordon and Lulie set out to create an entire field of research nearly from scratch.
 They did so by aggressively recruiting scientists and funding experimental research.

 After decades of setbacks, FFB researchers made a major breakthrough in 2006, and were cleared to conduct clinical trials.

-In joining their study, Yannick Duwé, a now 17-year-old Belgian boy became the first child in the world to participate in a gene therapy clinical trial for a nonlethal disease...and the first blind child to regain sight using gene therapy.
+In joining their study, Yannick Duwé, age 8 in 2008, became the first child in the world to participate in a gene therapy clinical trial for a nonlethal disease...and the first person to have blindness reversed using gene therapy.

 Yannick has since gained a kind of independence that would not have been possible before.
 He will attend University next year after graduating at the top of his class.

 After 45 years, the journey of Gordon and Lulie Gund to find a cure for blindness can only be described as an act of love.

 Join us in select cities nationwide.

 April 6-7 | Cleveland, OH | Cleveland International Film Festival sold out

 April 13 | San Francisco, CA | San Francisco International Film Festival sold out